 For instance, according to the dichotomy, real GDP or employment levels are not affected by changes in M1 or the price level.
-The classical dichotomy is not consistent with the Phillips curve, which describes a relationship between a real variable, u, and a nominal variable, $\pi$ .
+The classical dichotomy is not consistent with the Phillips curve, which describes a relationship between a real variable, the unemployment u, and a nominal variable, the inflation rate π .

 It appears that most macroeconomists (and virtually all textbooks) believe that the classical dichotomy holds in the long run: even though nominal variables may have an impact on real variables in the short run, in the long run that effect vanishes.
-Therefore, in the long run, monetary policy is ineffective and, in particular, cannot be used to reduce the unemployment rate.
+Therefore, according to this view, in the long run, monetary policy is ineffective and, in particular, cannot be used to reduce the unemployment rate.